"How do I find out what breed my cat is?"

-Short hair, blue eyes and a colorpoint coat pattern are the traits shared between traditional and modern Siamese cats.
-Modern Siamese also has uniquely svelte bodies and an elongated head.
+Short hair, blue eyes, and a colorpoint coat pattern are the traits shared between traditional and modern Siamese cats.
+Modern Siamese also has uniquely svelte bodies and elongated head.

 A stocky build and a very long coat constitute the typical Persian look, along with large round eyes and a short nose.
-Modern Persian cats have a flat face, with their nose pushed back.
+Modern Persian cats have flat faces, with their nose pushed back.
 More about Persian Cats.

 Maine Coon Cats

 Exceptionally large, with long silky yet dense hair and sometimes tufts on the tips of their ears, Maine Coons can come in any color and coat pattern, except for colorpoints.
 More about Maine Coon cats.